dasmith/stanford-corenlp-python/README.md

 ## Questions

-If you think there may be a problem with this wrapper, first ensure you can run the Java program:
+**Stanford CoreNLP tools require a large amount of free memory**.
+Java 5+ uses about 50% more RAM on 64-bit machines than 32-bit machines.
+32-bit machine users can lower the memory requirements by changing `-Xmx3g` to `-Xmx2g` or even less.
+If pexpect timesout while loading models, check to make sure you have enough memory and can run the server alone without your kernel killing the java process:

     java -cp stanford-corenlp-2010-11-12.jar:stanford-corenlp-models-2010-11-06.jar:xom-1.2.6.jar:xom.jar:jgraph.jar:jgrapht.jar -Xmx3g edu.stanford.nlp.pipeline.StanfordCoreNLP -props default.properties

-Then, send me (Dustin Smith) a message on GitHub or through email (contact information is available [on my webpage](http://web.media.mit.edu/~dustin).
+You can reach me, Dustin Smith, by sending a message on GitHub or through email (contact information is available [on my webpage](http://web.media.mit.edu/~dustin).

 #  TODO